john-itcsolutions/cheirrs/README.md

 # There is a possibility of setting up a Postgres database with PostGIS and Open Street Maps.
 It appears that the procedure Canonical have taken with Kubeflow above utilises MongoDB, a no-SQL, non-relational database system, as one of the persistence stores as well as Mariadb (a resurrection of the opensource version of mysql) ..

-As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('house') on the 'house' controller and the 'dbase-bchains' model (see following) therein.
+As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('haus') on the 'house' controller and the 'dbase-bchains' model (see following) therein.

 See below at the "## Set up Cross-Model Referenced "offer" .. " heading.